MajkoDev/book-management/README.md

 This is beginner-intermediate project in react.

 **What this project contains?** <br />
-serving mock data with Json server
+1. serving mock data with Json server
+2. fetching and storing data with libraries
+3. managing items within application

 **in HomePage** <br />
 fetching and storing data with Zustand library